kcdchennai/workshops/aws_tf_code/README.md

       version = "~> 3.0"
     }
   }

+  required_version = "~> 1.0"
 }
 ```
 - We have already installed and configured `aws cli` authentication details pointing to the destination AWS account on which the infrastructure will be created
 - The configured credentials stored in the file `~/.aws.credentials`
-- We need to provide the reference for the above path in `shared_credentials_file` value using the `creds` variable
+- In older Terraform implementation, We need to provide the reference for the above path in `shared_credentials_file` value using the `creds` variable
+- But in latest Terraform implementation, the AWS credentials are read automatically by Terraform provider and we don't have to mention the path of `~/.aws.credentials`
+- Refer the Terraform docs regarding [AWS authentication and config](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration)
 ```
 # Configure the AWS Provider
 provider "aws" {
   region = var.region
-  shared_credentials_file = var.creds
+  shared_credentials_file = var.creds # Optional
   profile = "default"
 }
 ```